TV Buying Guide 2025

 You may notice that OLED TVs are the leaders in screen technology, but such a matrix is not always the best choice.

-For example, if you watch TV exclusively at night in a room without external light sources and consider it essential to have the maximum black depth, then an OLED or QD-OLED TV is the best choice.
+If you watch TV only in a dark room at night, an OLED or QD-OLED TV is the best choice.

-However, maximum black depth is unnecessary if your operating scenario is daytime viewing sports matches like soccer in a well-lit room with bright HDR content.
+You don’t need maximum black depth if you watch sports like soccer during the day.
+This effect is especially noticeable in a bright room with HDR content.
 What you care about is high panel brightness and an anti-glare screen coating.
 In this case, you’re much better off with a bright QLED or Mini LED TV with a 120Hz screen scan rate.

 Everyone uses a TV in different ways.
-Some buy a TV to watch TV series in full HD, others buy it for night viewing 4K content, and others buy it for sports and games.
+Some buy a TV for Full HD series, others for 4K content, and some for sports and games.
 That’s why no perfect TV exists for everyone; every case is different.
 Approach the choice wisely; if you are not well-versed in TVs, ask knowledgeable friends to help you.

-A golden rule (essential recommendation) for TVs with a 4K matrix is to sit at a distance equal to the screen’s diagonal multiplied by 1.2.
-That is 20 percent farther than the screen’s diagonal and up to two diagonals.
+For 4K TVs, sit at a distance equal to 1.2 times the screen’s diagonal.
+That is 20 percent farther than the screen size and up to two screen sizes.

 You can sit closer for movies, like in the theater’s front rows.
 For 4K, it is necessary to be no farther than two diagonals.